soseazi/RoboCup-GPSR-Gens/README.md

 predefined order of tasks nor a predefined set of actions.
 The actions that are to be carried out by the robot are chosen (pseudo-)randomly by the referees.
-In the competitions from 2010 to 2013 variants of this command generator has been used to generate the commands given to the robot.
-The actions are organized in three categories with different complexity.
+In the competitions from 2010 to 2019 variants of this command generator has been used to generate the commands given to the robot.
+The actions are organized in categories with different complexity.
 Scoring depends on the complexity class.
-For more details, it is referred to the official rulebook_ of the 2013 `RoboCup@Home <http://www.robocupathome.org>`_ competition in Eindhoven.

-*NOTE*: published here is a stripped down version of the generator.
-See `Deviations`_.

-Deviations
-^^^^^^^^^^

-The published generator does not contain all command templates and action synonyms from the generator actually used in competitions.
-It does not use all locations (rooms and non-grasping locations are left out).

 Installing and running